|

 Grab Refreshment at Mercado La Caretta

 No matter when you visit Puerto Rico, you may quickly get dehydrated while exploring the city.
-Thankfully, there are many shops and cafes to get inside to cool off.
-We randomly went to one of the gift shops to cool off a little.
+Thankfully, there are many shops and cafes to cool off inside.

 Smoothie cups : where to eat in puerto rico

-The rainforest is home to several stunning waterfalls and hiking trails that offer you a chance to get up close and personal with the natural beauty of Puerto Rico.
+The rainforest is home to several stunning waterfalls and hiking trails, which allow visitors to experience Puerto Rico’s natural beauty up close.

 You can take a guided hike to some of the most popular spots in the forest, including La Mina Falls, a 35-foot waterfall that cascades into a refreshing swimming hole.